 Two runs to the Second Round in 2002 and 2007 ended in heroic defeats to Football League teams in classic cup style, the first in front of live Sky TV cameras.
 The Rail ran out to a Station View augmented by three temporary stands at a cost of £40,000 to raise capacity to 3,500 for the visit of Bristol City.
 There was no altering its sloping pitch, though, nor the outcome, five years later when a second-half comeback by Mansfield in thick mud reversed the score to 2-3.

 Incongruously represented by a beaver and misspelled Latin motto on their club crest, Harrogate Railway have long been left behind by their local rivals, even before the Weavers boarded the Town train.
-To reach the home of HRAFC, either take the half-hourly rail service from Harrogate train station to Starbeck (£3, 4min journey time) or frequent bus Nos.1A-E from stands 10/11 of Harrogate bus station to Starbeck Crossing, journey time 10mins.
+To reach the home of HRAFC, either take the half-hourly rail service from Harrogate train station to Starbeck (£3, 4min journey time) or frequent buses 1A-E from stands 10/11 of Harrogate bus station to Starbeck Crossing, journey time 10mins.

-Leeds-Bradford Airport is 19km (12 miles) from Harrogate, connected by hourly Transdev FLYER bus No.A2, journey time 35-45mins.
+Leeds-Bradford Airport is 19km (12 miles) from Harrogate, connected by hourly Transdev FLYER bus A2, journey time 35-45mins.
 The £5 ticket includes travel all that day on Transdev Harrogate Bus Company services.
 Airport-recommended Arrow Cars quote £30 for the same journey.
 A train from London King’s Cross (advance singles around £30) takes 3hrs with one change at Leeds or 2hrs 45mins if direct.

 Harrogate’s adjoining bus and train stations are just east of town.
 Wetherby Road runs further east, either a 15-20min walk or bus journey with Transdev.
 Local Mainline Taxis (01423 555 555) are based by the bus/train stations.